Vishwas27-ka/EXPERIMENT-3-/README.md

+## Aim : Design and Analyze the MOS differential amplifier circuitfor the following specifications

+## Components Required :
+N-MOSFET(nmos4),Resistors(3.5k,0.5k,voltage source)
+## Definiton:
-Aim : Design and Analyze the MOS differential amplifier circuitfor the following specifications Components Required :N-MOSFET(nmos4),Resistors(3.5k,0.5k,voltage source) Definiton:A differential amplifier is a type of electronic amplifier that amplifies the difference between two input voltages while rejecting any voltage that is common to both inputs.
+A differential amplifier is a type of electronic amplifier that amplifies the difference between two input voltages while rejecting any voltage that is common to both inputs.
 It is a fundamental building block in analog circuits, commonly used in operational amplifiers (op-amps) and instrumentation amplifiers.
-1. Basic Principle
+ ## 1. Basic Principle
 The differential amplifier operates on the principle of differential mode gain and common-mode rejection:
    1.Differential Mode: The amplifier amplifies the difference between two input signals.
     2.Common Mode: Signals that are common to both inputs (such as noise or interference) are ideally rejected.
 Mathematically, the output voltage of an ideal differential amplifier is given by:
 Vout =Ad(V1−V2)
 Ad= Differential mode gain